How to Install Chkrootkit on Fedora Linux

 chkrootkit version 0.58b

-A version string confirms successful installation.
-The Fedora repository version may lag slightly behind upstream releases for stability, which is normal and recommended for most users.
+The Fedora repository version may lag slightly behind the latest upstream release.
+This is normal and recommended for most users since Fedora tests packages for compatibility before shipping them.

 Download Chkrootkit Source Code

-The version number 0.58b used throughout this guide is an example current at the time of writing.
-Check the official Chkrootkit website for the latest release and substitute accordingly in all commands below.
+Fedora ships wget2 which does not support FTP downloads, so this guide uses curl instead.
+The version number 0.59 used throughout this section is an example current at the time of writing.
+Check the official chkrootkit download page for the latest release and substitute accordingly.

 ls -d chkrootkit-*/